SteveDoyle2/NASTRAN-95/users-manual/Structural-Modeling.md

 planes 1 and 2, respectively.
 The stiffness correction factor, Kz, corresponds to the torsional behavior and is generally taken to be 1.0.

+## 1.3.3  Rod Element

+The rod element is defined with a CROD card and its properties with a PROD card.
+The rod element includes extensional and torsional properties.
+The CONROD card is an alternate form that includes both the connection and property information on a single card.
+The tube element is a specialized form that is assumed to have a circular cross-section.
+The tube element is defined with a CTUBE card and its properties with a PTUBE card.
+The structural and nonstructural mass of the rod are lumped at the adjacent grid points unless coupled mass is requested with the PARAM COUPMASS card (see PARAM bulk data card).
+Theoretical aspects of the rod element are treated in Section 5.2 of the Theoretical Manual.

+The x-axis of the element coordinate system is defined by a line connecting end a to end b as shown in Figure 1.3-2.
+The axial force and torque are output on request in either the real or complex form.
+The positive directions for these forces are indicated in Figure 1.3-2.
+The following real element stresses are output on request:

+  -  Axial stress
+  -  Torsional stress
+  -  Margin of safety for axial stress
+  -  Margin of safety for torsional stress.

+Positive directions are the same as those indicated in Figure 1.3-2 for element forces.
+Only the axial stress and the torsional stress are available as complex stresses.

+Another kind of rod element is the viscous damper, which has extensional and torsional viscous damping properties rather than stiffness properties.
+The viscous damper element is defined with a CVISC card and its properties with a PVISC card.
+This element is used in the direct formulation of dynamic matrices.